Exact and Approximate Conformal Inference for Multi-Output Regression: Exact Conformal Inference for Multi-Output Regression

-where $y_{ik}(z)$ is the $i$-th element of $y_k(z) = (y_{1k}, \hdots, y_{nk}, z)'$.
-Additionally, we require that $H_k$ be independent of $y_k$.
-Even with this restriction, $H_k$ is general enough so as to include many classes of predictors.
-For the case of ridge regression, $H_k$ is of the form,
+where $\hat{y}^{(k)}(z_k)$ is the vector of predictions for the $k$-th response as a function of the candidate value $z_k$, and the candidate value \textit{vector} is defined as $z = (z_1, \hdots, z_q)^\top$.
+We note that the restriction shown in \Cref{eqn:colspace-z} is analogous to the restriction identifed in \Cref{eqn:colspace}.
+Additionally, we require that $H_k$ be constructed independently of $y^{(k)}$, \ie not as a function of $y^{(k)}$.
+Even with this restriction, $H_k$ is general enough so as to include many classes of predictors with examples described below.
+As an example, we can describe $H_k$ with respect to the $k$-th response dimension for ridge regression as (see the supplementary materials for more examples) \looseness=-1

+One focus of our paper is construction of exact $p$-values for a given $z$ without retraining our model.
+We also identify how we construct explicit \textit{p-value change-point sets}, denoted as $\mathcal{E}_i$ for the $i$-th observation, where

+with the end goal of generating exact conformal prediction sets.
+We note that $\mathcal{E}_{n+1} \equiv \mathbb{R}^q$.
+Then, the $p$-value associated with the hypothesis test shown in \Cref{eqn:conf-permute} for any candidate point $z$ is

+The result of \cite{nouretdinov2001ridge} was extended to include both lasso and elastic net regressors in \cite{lei2019fast}.
+For this paper, we utilize a generalized version, shown in Proposition \ref{thm:nouretdinov-general}.